RightToPrivacy/MACcleaner/README.md

 Drones map our movements by MAC address, even if we never connect to wifi.
 Access points store your MAC/hostname addresses.

-[ This is why I wrote maccleaner: predatory address tracking. ]
+[ This is why I wrote maccleaner: predatory address tracking by data agreggators/store trackers. ]

 # MODES: